joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/5756887/2024/09/09/jets-49ers-week-1-results-analysis/

 **Mets find a way to win ugly and retake lead for wild-card spot**\
-`New York is hitting just .207 in the last seven games, but has a 6-1 record thanks to a pitching staff that's getting the job done. `\
+`New York is hitting just .207 in the last seven games but has a 6-1 record thanks to a pitching staff that's getting the job done. `\
 https://nytimes.com/athletic/5757334/2024/09/09/mets-win-ugly-wild-card-spot/

 **White Sox watch: Loss No. 112 comes as Guardians pitcher flirts with perfection**\